 Travelling with children can be a hard slog.
-Yes, it’ll all be worth it once you get there but it might not feel like that when, a mere 40 minutes into the trip, you’ve got an inconsolable four-year-old, and only one wet wipe and half a packet of cheese and onion crisps left.
+Yes, it’ll all be worth it once you get there.
+But it might not feel like that when, a mere 40 minutes into the trip, you’ve got an inconsolable four-year-old, and only one wet wipe and half a packet of cheese and onion crisps left.
 Such incidents make journeys with kids harsh.
 But no worries, we can fix that.

 Car journeys with kids

 Lots of hiccups can go through road trips and car journeys.
-For example, if you do take a wrong turn, try not to swear/rant/sob too dramatically: some children can get a bit stressed if they think that you’re truly lost.
+For example, if you do take a wrong turn, try not to swear, rant, or sob too dramatically.
+Some children can get a bit stressed if they think that you’re truly lost.
 Take a breath and get back on track calmly with the help of your spouse.

-If your car journey has a deadline – a specific ferry crossing or flight, for example – allow plenty of extra time.
-Kids are happier travellers if you let them blow off some steam between periods of being strapped in.
+If your car journey has a deadline, like a specific ferry crossing or flight, allow plenty of extra time.
+Kids are happier travelers if you let them blow off some steam between periods of being strapped in.

 Also read Family Holidays (and How to Survive Them).

-- Small pieces of easy-to-hold, not-too-sticky foods are best.
+- – Get easy-to-hold, not-too-sticky foods.
 Chocolatey things melt very rapidly in a clammy toddler hand.

-- If your child often feels sick on car journeys, ask your GP/pharmacist if there are any medicines they can safely take.
-You may have to accept though, that you’re in for many miles of Eddie Stobart spotting – the trick is to keep your child focused on things outside the car, rather than a book or screen.
+- – If your child often feels sick on car journeys, ask your GP/pharmacist if there are any medicines they can safely take.
+But the trick to avoid car sickness is to keep your child focused on things outside the car, rather than a book or screen.

 Going by boat

-Most children regard ferries as a floating fun/treasure palace – and it’s true that the beauty of going by boat instead of plane is that your children can roam free(-ish) without upsetting other passengers.
+Most children regard ferries as a floating fun palace – and it’s true that the beauty of going by boat instead of plane is that your children can roam kind of freely without upsetting other passengers.
 But you might be dealing with seasickness.
 So you must be prepared.

-- Make sure you take any anti-motion sickness medicine before you leave dry land – they usually take a bit of time to work.
+- – Take any anti-motion sickness medicine before you leave dry land.
+They usually take a bit of time to work.

-- It’s generally better to be outside on deck than inside – but focus on the horizon, not the waves.
+- – It’s generally better to be outside on deck than inside.
+Focus on the horizon, not the waves.

-- If lying down isn’t an option, and it’s too cold to be on deck, find a seat on a lower deck in the middle of the boat, where there’s the least motion.
+- – Find a seat on a lower deck in the middle of the boat, where there’s the least motion.

 Long drive + short ferry journey OR short drive + long ferry journey?